CT 4

 Partial build of SR 508Scan of 1971 official highway map shows the partially-built Route 4 connector, ending at Patrick Flood Road.

-A portion of the connector opened in 1969, along with I-84, but ending at Patrick Flood Road, beyond which federal funds could not be applied.
+A portion of the connector opened in 1969, along with I-84, but ended at Patrick Flood Road, beyond which federal funds could not be applied.
 Residents were unhappy about traffic being dumped onto the local road, and others opposed an extension that they feared would lead to widening Route 4 through Farmington.
 On Dec.
 15, 1972, a $3.4 million extension of SR 508 to the jughandle at Route 4 opened to traffic.

 Bypassing Farmington Center